peterhanania/Discord-Package/SECURITY.md

 > We **do not** have a backend server.
 Everything runs on the frontend.

-> We run the website using Vercel (Vercel.com) directly from the main repository.
+> We run the website using Netlify (Netlify.com) directly from the main repository.
 You can observe that by checking the deployments on the Github repository. https://github.com/peterhanania/Discord-Package/deployments/activity_log?environment=Production

 > No database, no storage or any other form of data is stored.